Join us as a Coach Next Spring! Coach Applications Now Available.

 “As a first-time coach I felt really supported and well-prepared by the GOTR organization and will definitely volunteer to coach another group of amazing girls!”

-“[Through coaching] I was able to fulfill my person goal of being a positive influence for girls in those critical years prior to the challenges of middle school”
+“[Through coaching] I was able to fulfill my personal goal of being a positive influence for girls in those critical years prior to the challenges of middle school.”

 “I can’t tell you how much I will forever be changed by my experience working with these AMAZING girls.
 I can’t wait to volunteer again (and again! and again! and again!)!!!”